 When you are actually in the office together every day you hear the gossip, dispel the rumours and deal with the politics as it happens..
 People are also more likely to come and talk to you about issues.

-It is also easier to rely on physical cues to sense when trouble is brewing - people being cold around the coffee machine etc. In a virtual team you cant' see the body language so you need to look for small changes in online behaviour which are harder to pick up.
+It is also easier to rely on physical cues to sense when trouble is brewing - people being cold around the coffee machine etc. Where people are not always in the office you can't see the body language so you need to look for small changes in online behaviour which are harder to pick up.

-So when we're working remotely we have more issues which are more difficult to pick up.
+So when we're working remotely some of the time we have more issues which are more difficult to pick up.

 A lot of these can be prevented by skilful team leadership :